DigitalArcPlatform/documentation/docs/postEvent/transcription/index.md

 4. Place your phone, or whichever device you’re using for playback, near your laptop’s microphone and begin playing the audio.
 You should see words start to appear on the document.
 	*	A laptop’s microphone is typically near the device’s speakers.
 If you hover your phone around the center part of your laptop’s keyboard, this should be close enough for your microphone to capture the audio you are playing back.
 5. To pause or stop the transcription process, stop the audio recording and click on the microphone in the Google Doc, it should change from red to black.
+6. To resume, turn the microphone back on in the Google doc and begin playing the audio again.
+Words should begin to appear on your computer screen again.

 Notice a few things: